What Is a Static Website, How Does It Work, and How to Make One

 To see how the template looks, hover over it and click Preview.
 Select a category or use the search bar to find the relevant template quickly, and click Select Template to confirm your selection.

 After selecting a template, you will be redirected to the editor screen to create your site.
+Explore Hostinger’s dedicated page to check some of the website design templates available.

 3. Customize Web Pages